 - Meet in the Hall, level 0

-Born in 1938 to a Latvian family of diplomats, Beatriz Trueblood grew up in the United States.
+Born in 1938 to a Latvian family of diplomats, Beatrice Trueblood grew up in the United States.
 In 1966, she was appointed Director of Publications by the Mexico City Organising Committee for the Olympic Games, leading an international team of 250 people.
 Working closely with Eduardo Terrazas, she designed the visual identity of the Mexico City 1968 programme.
 Her contribution as designer and editor concluded in 1970 with the publication of four volumes of “Olympic Memoirs”.
 Between 1972 and 1975, she worked as Director of Publications at the Mexican Olympic Committee, then at the Metropolitan Autonomous University in Mexico City.
 In 1976, she set up her own company, where she produced art books and publications about Mexican culture.

 Born in 1936 in Guadalajara, Mexico, Eduardo Terrazas is a designer, architect, museographer, urban planner and artist.
 His 600 or so works are a vibrant fusion of geometry and craft, blending popular South American art with European avant-garde influences.
-Appointed Director of the Urban Design Programme by the Mexico City Organising Committee for the Olympic Games, Eduardo designed the logo and visual identity elements for Mexico City 1968 with Beatriz Trueblood.
+Appointed Director of the Urban Design Programme by the Mexico City Organising Committee for the Olympic Games, Eduardo designed the logo and visual identity elements for Mexico City 1968 with Beatrice Trueblood.
 After the Games, he continued with his multi-disciplinary career and took part in a number of national and international institutional projects.
 Today, Eduardo is one of the best known artists in Mexico.